lawrenceaph/gamefiglobal/src/content/posts/2021-10-15-zoo-crypto-world-a-monthly-star-for-binance-mvb.md

 slug: zoo-crypto-world-binance-mvb-monthly-star-september
 date: 2021-10-16 06:12
-description: Zoo Crypto World (ZooCW) has just earned a Binance Most Valuable Buidler (not a typo) star.
+description: Zoo Crypto World (ZooCW) has just earned a Binance Most Valuable Builder star.
 This means that the Binance MVB program recognizes the quality, security, and strength of the platform!
 Congratulations, ZooCW!
 featuredImage: /assets/binance-monthly-stars-sept.png
 ---
 # Binance Stars Revealed - Zoo Crypto World Awarded

-Zoo Crypto World (ZooCW) has just earned a star from the Binance Most Valuable Buidler (not a typo) program.
+Zoo Crypto World (ZooCW) has just earned a star from the Binance Most Valuable Builder program.
 This means that the Binance MVB program recognizes the quality, security, and strength of the platform.
 Congratulations, ZooCW!

 ![zoocw twitter page](/assets/zoocw.png "Follow ZooCW on Twitter: @zoogamepro")